Will 2024 bring out the New You? Ilashrei Anand, UNESCO Awardee and renowned Certified Yoga Psychologist, draws a map to realising your dreams - www.lokmattimes.com

 Will 2024 bring out the New You?
 Ilashrei Anand, UNESCO Awardee and renowned Certified Yoga Psychologist, draws a map to realising your dreams

-PNN Mumbai (Maharashtra) [India], December 22: New Year resolutions often break, but what if you can create intentions that ...
+Mumbai (Maharashtra) [India], December 22: New Year resolutions often break, but what if you can create intentions that lead ...

 Mumbai (Maharashtra) [India], December 22: New Year resolutions often break, but what if you can create intentions that lead to achieving your final goals, suggests Ilashrei Anand, the UNESCO Awardee and renowned Certified Yoga Psychologist, who's been consistently guiding people for over a decade now to achieve their big dreams through Yoga Psychology.
 Ilashrei Anand, the 40under40 Businessworld Wellbeing winner, also emphasises normalising taking therapy, especially Yoga Psychology, to resolve any issues in one's life, whether relationships, mental health, physical wellbeing, or even career.